 Difference Between Male And Female Maine Coons

-As with many animals species, the male Maine Coon is somewhat larger than their female counterpart.
+As with many animal species, the male Maine Coon is somewhat larger than its female counterpart.
 The female Maine Coon by contrast is thought to be considerably more nimble than their male counterparts, due to their smaller physical build.

 The table below clearly shows the difference of a male vs female Maine Coon size:

 All Maine Coon cats are independent, to a degree.
-However, in general the male Maine Coon will be far more needy than their female counterpart.
+However, in general the male Maine Coon will be far needier than their female counterpart.

-Also known as the American longhair, both genders of this breed need to be groomed everyday, or no less than 2-4 times per week.
-This is important since long haired cats can quickly develop tangles and matting, if an owner does not brush them regularly.
-Click here to see my favourite grooming brushes.
+Also known as the American longhair, both genders of this breed need to be groomed every day, or no less than 2-4 times per week.
+This is important since long-haired cats can quickly develop tangles and matting if an owner does not brush them regularly.
+Click here to see my favorite grooming brushes.

-Although Maine Coons place a great deal of importance in grooming their fur coat regularly, they will still need assistance from their owners to keep their fur coat in a healthy condition.
+Although Maine Coons place a great deal of importance on grooming their fur coat regularly, they will still need assistance from their owners to keep their fur coats in a healthy condition.
 Therefore, if you don’t have time to dedicate to a Maine Coons high maintenance grooming schedule, it would be advisable for you to select an alternative breed.